MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-analyze-data-notebook.md

 ## Create a T-SQL notebook

-In this task, you will create a T-SQL notebook.
+In this task, learn how to create a T-SQL notebook.

 1. Ensure that the workspace you created in the [first tutorial](tutorial-create-workspace.md) is open.